 The tumour is inoperable because of its position on the brain stem, which connects the spinal cord with the brain and controls many of the body’s vital functions that we take for granted, such as motor skills, coordination and breathing.
 Toby’s tumour will always be there.

 Since its discovery Toby has had to endure two major surgeries, 18 months of chemotherapy and many months in hospital.

 Throughout every obstacle he has faced, Toby has shown remarkable courage and strength beyond his years.
 He’s a true inspiration, and no matter how hard it gets for us on Everest in the Alps, we remember the incredibly steep climb Toby has had to make.

 One step at a time.
 That’s how you conquer a mountain.

 As soon as he learned of his son’s illness, Rob Ritchie was determined to do all he could to help.
 That’s when the idea of ascending the height of Everest on skis came about.

 Together, Rob, his family and the charity, decided that the money should go towards a specific project, and it was agreed it should be in the area of low grade gliomas: the type of tumour Toby has that so little is known about.
 And so The Everest Centre was established in 2017 to conduct ground-breaking research, led Dr David Jones.

 Given how far it has come already, Rob is optimistic that Everest in the Alps can continue to surpass expectations.
-The first two ascents have been a huge success, but there will always be more obstacles to overcome, more Everests to climb.
+The first three ascents have been a huge success, but there will always be more obstacles to overcome, more Everests to climb.
 There are others like Toby who need people to fight for them.
 Rob hopes more will be inspired to take on the challenge and keep climbing to support more great causes.